run-llama/llama-hub/llama_hub/microsoft_sharepoint/README.md

 - Load all files present in the drive of a SharePoint
 - Load all pages under a SharePoint site

-This loader loads the files present in a specific folder in sharepoint.

 If the files are present in the `Test` folder in SharePoint Site under `root` directory, then the input for the loader for  `file_path` is `Test`